 • Remember it's temporary: Remind yourself that panic attacks are not life-threatening.
 They may be frightening, but they will pass.
 Trust that you have the strength to get through it.

 What sets a panic attack apart from a heart attack?
 Well, heart attacks typically involve crushing chest pain, mostly on the left side, sometimes radiating to your arm.
 Panic attacks, on the other hand, spare you the physical pain.
 While heart attack symptoms tend to worsen, panic attacks usually subside within half an hour, often leaving you mentally shaken but physically unharmed.

 What causes anxiety and panic attacks?

-- Your genes: Some of us are born worriers.
-This tendency might be inherited.
+• Your genes: This tendency might be inherited.

-- Stressful events: Divorce, money worries, bereavement, redundancy and exams are obvious triggers for anxiety, but usually when the problem disappears, so does the anxiety.
-But other traumatic events such as car crashes, assaults and fires can leave you feeling nervous and anxious for months or years – known as post-traumatic stress disorder.
+• Stressful events: Divorce, money worries, bereavement, redundancy, and exams are obvious triggers for anxiety, but usually when the problem disappears, so does the anxiety.
+But other traumatic events such as car crashes, assaults and fires can leave you feeling nervous and anxious for months or years – known as post-traumatic stress disorder, or PTSD.